Graduation and Commencement FAQS

 Annual Commencement Ceremony

-Marylhurst’s annual commencement ceremony is held each year in June, typically on a Saturday in mid-June.
+Marylhurst’s annual commencement ceremony is held each year in June.
 To learn about our commencement ceremony and related celebrations, go to our commencement section.

 Who is eligible to walk at the commencement ceremony?